 The multidisciplinary approach we use combines the expertise of our Pediatric Surgery Division with the expertise of leaders from established programs in perinatal genetics, radiology, maternal-fetal medicine, nursing, anesthesia, and neonatal medicine.
 You can expect to interact with a variety of health care specialists including: perinatologists, pediatric surgeons, anesthesiologists, neonatologists, geneticists, nurses, and radiologists (i.e., sonologists and MRI specialists), all of whom will be directly involved in your care.

 These physicians will speak with you at length about the fetal condition, possible treatments, the risks, the possible benefits, as well as the possible complications.
 The perinatologist manages your obstetric care together with members of the fetal therapy team.
 If necessary, the pediatric surgeons actually perform the surgery on you and your unborn baby.

-The fetal treatment coordinator is a nurse who coordinates your care throughout your experience at UCSF.
+A fetal treatment center nurse coordinates your care throughout your experience at UCSF.
 She will facilitate communication between you and your doctors about what will happen while at UCSF.
 She will coordinate you various appointments: sonography, echocardiology, laboratory testing and appointments with the medical team members.
 She can also help make lodging arrangements.
 You should feel free to contact the coordinator any time before or after your visit to UCSF.